Salem Media Group, Inc. (SALM) CEO Edward Atsinger on Q1 2020 Results - Earnings Call Transcript

 Operator

 Thank you [Operator Instructions].
-Our first question comes from David Hebert with Wells Fargo.
+Our first question comes from Davis Hebert with Wells Fargo.
 Please state your question.

-David Hebert
+Davis Hebert

 In light of the dividend suspension the increase in the ABL percentage, I wonder if you could just comment on your liquidity profile for the rest of the year.
-I know it's kind of hard to call what the third and fourth quarter look like.
-But just your comfort level and liquidity runway for the rest of the year.
+I know it's kind of hard to call what the third and fourth quarter looks like, but just your comfort level and liquidity runway for the rest of the year.
 Thanks.

 Evan Masyr

-So I would say with what we're seeing in the way the economy is beginning to recover little bit, we'll be fine from a liquidity perspective for the foreseeable future.
-So unless things take another big negative turn we should be fine.
+So, I would say with what we're seeing in the way the economy is beginning to recover little bit, we'll be fine from a liquidity perspective for the foreseeable future.
+So, unless things take another big negative turn, we should be fine.

-David Hebert
+Davis Hebert

 And is that to say that you are seeing some sequential improvement from the April numbers?
-Would you say that, that month was the trough based on trends you're saying?
+Would you say that that month was the trough based on trends you're seeing?
 Thanks.

 Evan Masyr

 That's correct.
-So far, May is just a little bit better but June is looking quite a bit better than May.
+So far, May is just a little bit better, but June is looking quite a bit better than May.

 Operator

-Our next question comes Lisa Springer with Singular Research.
+Our next question comes from Lisa Springer with Singular Research.
 Please state your question.

 Lisa Springer